COMMAND-LABS/best-smmd-system-ever/README.step_by_step_setup.md

 ## 5. Example Prompts

-The system is prompt based and is highly flexible to you needs.
-Below are 3 examples showing how to use the system.
+This system is prompt based and is highly flexible to your needs.
+Below are 2 examples showing how to use the system.

 ### Demo 1 - peep `demo_1`